open-energy-transition/EIS-2025/README.md

 The notebook is **self-contained** and designed to run in **Google Colab**, so no local setup is needed.

+Users are encouraged to refer to the official [PyPSA documentation](https://pypsa.readthedocs.io) for detailed guidance on model components, usage, and advanced features.

 ---

 ## ☁️ Running in Google Colab